Open call for the Tokyo Art & Science Research Residency 2022

 The residency will cover international and local travel, accommodation, working materials, access to workshops and local art & science communities for one artist up to 4000 EURO.

-During the residency, the facilities of the BioClub Tokyo and FabCafe & FabCafeMTRL, both located in Shibuya, will be available for the artist.
-This includes a fully-equipped BSL1 lab, as well as a co-working space with fabrication equipment such as a laser cutter and a 3D printer.
-Depending on the equipment and facilities chosen by the artist, there might be some costs to be covered by her/himself.
-The residency will also support research visits within the wider network of BioClub Tokyo and the Finnish Institute in Japan like the metaPhorest Art & BioMedia Group at Waseda University and to the BioLab at the Yamaguchi Center for Arts and Media.
-Research which involves GMO work in the lab will need to be approved by the ethical review board of the BioClub Tokyo.
+During the residency, the facilities of the BioClub Tokyo will be available for the artist.
+This includes a fully equipped BSL1 lab, as well as a co-working space with fabrication equipment such as a laser cutter and a 3D printer.
+The artists need to cover their materials, reagents and plasticware.
+The residency will also support research visits within the wider network of BioClub Tokyo and the Finnish Institute in Japan, such as the metaPhorest Art & BioMedia Group at Waseda University and the BioLab at the Yamaguchi Center for Arts and Media.
+Research that involves GMO work in the lab will need to be approved by the ethical review board of BioClub Tokyo.

-For further questions, please, contact Pirtta Puhto at email@example.com.
+For further questions, please, contact Piritta Puhto at firstname.lastname@example.org.

 The BioClub Tokyo is a Community Bio Space in Shibuya.
 It was started in 2015 by Georg Tremmel, Shiho Fukuhara, Chiaki Hayashi and Mitsuhiro Suwa, it is supported by Loftwork and co-located with the FabCafe MTRL space.
 The BioClub organises weekly meetings, a range of entry-level hand-on courses and aims to create a playful, yet critical approach to the emerging biotechnologies and their impact on society.